liviamiyabara/bikesharing/README.md

 ## Overview
 The goal of this week's challenge is to leverage the NYC Citibike data and create charts and dashboards to support a business case for a bike sharing enterprise in Des Moines.
-An investor is willing to provide funding for the project, so the student needs to analyze the data from NYC and to draw insights and recommendations for the new bike sharing business in Des Moines.
+An investor is willing to provide funding for the project, so the student needs to analyze the data from NYC and draw insights and recommendations for the new bike sharing business in Des Moines.

 ## Results
-Based on the analysis developed on the NYC Citibike data from August, 2019, below are the highlighted resutls:
+Based on the analysis developed on the NYC Citibike data from August, 2019, below are the highlights:

 * Assuming that the demographics from Citibike NYC will be similar to the business in Des Moines, majority of revenues will come from subscribers, not short term renters, and from males.
 The marketing campaign should focus first on this targeted audience.